What matters to you.

 American Ancestors Boston Public Library

-June Millington—guitarist and founding member of all-female rock band Fanny—will converse with Emm Gryner—independent singer/songwriter, bassist, and pianist—about Fanny, music, and activism.
-The main content will conclude with a musical performance.
+June Millington—guitarist and founding member of all-female rock band Fanny—talks with Emm Gryner—independent singer/songwriter, bassist, and pianist—about Fanny, music, and activism.
+The main content concludes with a musical performance.

 Partner: